pitivi/pitivi/docs/design/2007_design/2007_Advanced_UI_Mockups.md

 -   When a source in the timeline moves, the viewer needs to seek just before that source's in point in the timeline.
--   When the user adjusts the in-point or out-point of a source, the viewer nees to seek to the new in or out point in the source
+-   When the user adjusts the in-point or out-point of a source, the viewer needs to seek to the new in or out point in the source
 -   When the user adjusts a keyframe, the viewer needs to seek to that point in the timeline and show the user a preview of the change